The Elfin Queen

 They looked at each other in despair, for it seemed that they had failed in their mission.
 After they had been in their dank prison for a while, a prey to dismal reflections, they suddenly heard a soft tapping coming from the back of the cave.
 The gnomes and their friends and allies, the pixies and brownies, have a special code of taps or raps by means of which they can talk to each other across vast distances in their underground galleries, and it now appeared that help was at hand.
 A pixie spy had witnessed their capture from a secret spot, and he was now signalling to the gnomes, saying that he had sent for help and that soon a large army of his friends and the brownies would come to the rescue.
 After a little while a distant sound of shouting was heard, and the tumult grew in volume as it came nearer and nearer.
 The pixies and brownies were fighting the goblins and killing them in great numbers, and although the goblins lit great fires in which they burned a death-dealing incense made of sulphur, scammony and asafoetida, trying to drive back the invaders, the pixies and brownies got nearer and nearer, until a last stand was made outside the cave by the goblins.

 Meanwhile our three gnomes had managed to escape from their bonds and were watching the battle anxiously.
-The pixies were now throwing garlands, twined of Cyprus, ash, and hellebore at the goblins, and as these garlands are very poisonous, the goblins realized that the fight was lost, but not wishing to give up their prisoners, they sent three executioners to the cave to slay the gnomes.
+The pixies were now throwing garlands, twined of Cyprus, ash, and hellebore at the goblins, and as these garlands are very poisonous, the goblins realised that the fight was lost, but not wishing to give up their prisoners, they sent three executioners to the cave to slay the gnomes.
 But these wicked killers did not know that the gnomes had broken their bonds and when they entered the cave, the three gnomes stretched forth their death-dealing rings, set with onyx (which will kill any goblin), and the executioners fell as if struck by lightening.
 The battle was over, and with great rejoicings the pixies and brownies escorted our three gnomes to the borders of the Goblin country.
 After thanking their rescuers, they went on their way to the South, towards the country of the Fire Salamanders.

 Now commenced the most dangerous part of their journey, for the Salamanders are entirely made of atoms of red-hot fire which nothing can withstand, and they are even swifter than thought in their flights, whilst little escapes the penetrating gaze of their great glowing eyes.
 The gnomes hoped they would pass this trial too, aided by their knowledge of various magical exorcisms.
 Just as the Earth Goblins can be destroyed if you sprinkle them with water, which turns them into mud, the Salamanders can be killed by casting upon them a mixture of salt, incense, sulphur, camphor, and white resin.
 This magic recipe is the only thing which affects them, and only the fairies know the right spells that go with the mixture when it is cast.
 The gnomes had been taken by surprise by the Goblins, but this time they were prepared for anything, and they kept the bags of the deadly medicine to hand for instant use.